Rick45/quick-arr-Stack/README.md

 #### Portainer Setup

-We are going to use the official [Portainer Community Edition](https://github.com/portainer/portainer) image, this is a lightweight service that allow us to monitor all of our containers, we can see the status of them and the logs directly there.
+We are going to use the official [Portainer Community Edition](https://github.com/portainer/portainer) image, this is a lightweight service that allow us to monitor all of our containers, we can see the status, logs and manage them directly there.
 It will require a registration in the Portainer website to get a free license.